menu

 Demographics

-The education level of Belmont citizens is a little higher than the average for US cities and towns: 22.57% of adults in Belmont have at least a bachelor's degree.
+The citizens of Belmont are slightly better educated than the national average of 21.84% for all cities and towns, with 22.57% of adults in Belmont having a bachelor's degree or advanced degree.

 The per capita income in Belmont in 2022 was $35,973, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,892 for a family of four.
 However, Belmont contains both very wealthy and poor people as well.